atharvaspsymphony/xts-marketdata-go/README.md

 ## Instantiating the XtsMarketDataWS
 This component provides functionality to access the socket related events.
 All real-time events can be registered via XtsMarketDataWS .
 After token is generated, you can access the socket component and instantiate the socket.
 Note that you will need to subscribe to instrument using Subscribe api [here](#subscription).

 Note:- XTS MarketData WebSocket is based on "https://socket.io/" library.
 This library is available in most of the programming languages.
-In this package code generic webocket is used to make client connection for socket.
+In this package code, generic webocket is used to make client connection for socket.
 This is just an example to make connection for websocket.
-For more reliable socket connectin you will need to use socket-io library.
+For more reliable socket connection you will need to use socket-io library.

 ```go
 const(